The updated NCBI Datasets Genomes page now has genome data for all domains of life, including bacterial and viral genomes.

-Do you need to download a lot of genomic data?
-Maybe you need all primate reference genomes or maybe you need just a few really big genomes?
+Do you need to download a lot of data? or maybe you need just a few really big genomes?
 Prior to the advent of NCBI Datasets, downloading such a large amount of data could be a frustrating and time consuming experience involving failed downloads and writing custom scripts.

 Figure 1.
 Downloading and processing genomic data using NCBI Datasets.
 The example shows downloading the set of RefSeq primate assemblies through the Datasets web interface.
 Since the downloaded files would exceed 15GB, the file comes as a “dehydrated bag” — a small, easily downloaded, zipped file with metadata and links to download the data.
 You can “rehydrate” the unzipped dehydrated files — fill them with the corresponding data — using the datasets command-line tool.